Denisthatorf/MangaParser/README.md

 8. Read manga

 #

+Sometimes the program  get an error because of timing, so restart it

 If you interested why I use selenium and control of keyboard, but not download image directly by request module.
 The answer is firewall.